khanguslee/crypto-bro/README.md

 - [x] Add link to the coin's coinmarketcap page
 - [ ] Display prices in bitcoin
 - [ ] Edit quantity of a particular coin by clicking on the coin entry in the extension window
+- [ ] Add more currency types for alerting

 ### Design
 - [x] Add green/red arrows to show if the coin increased/decreased in value